ruby-next/ruby-next/README.md

 Ruby Next also aims to help the community to assess new, _experimental_, MRI features by making it easier to play with them.
 That's why Ruby Next implements the `trunk` features as fast as possible.

+⚒ _The project is in active development phase.
+See the list of supported and planed features [here][features]._

 ## Table of contents

 TBD